egXcoder/Study-Repository/linux/readme.md

 `resize2fs /dev/sda1` .. this will grow file system for the partition to take block size

 Q: what if we didnt grow file system?
- - well block will be the space, but you cant put data into them as they are not used with file system
+ - in this situation block will be bigger than file system, and you cant put data into the extra space unless file system grows

 Q: what is difference between block and file system
  - you can think of it block is the box that you can put data into it, but you have to file system to match